Get all the latest data for the Greek Islands?

 Which amenities increase rent the most in the Greek Islands?

-The top five amenities that increase rent the most in the Greek Islands are air conditioning with efficient insulation, dedicated parking, private outdoor space like a balcony or terrace, reliable high-speed internet, and solar water heating.
+The five amenities that increase rent the most in the Greek Islands are sea view, outdoor space, air conditioning, parking and a renovated bathroom or kitchen.

 In our property pack covering the real estate market in the Greek Islands, we cover what are the best investments a landlord can make.